coder966/fcm-simple/README.md

 $fcm->setTokens($tokens);
 $messageData = array("key1"=>"value1", "key2"=>"value2" ...);
 $response = $fcm->send($messageData);
+$badTokens = $fcm->getBadTokens();
 $updatedTokens = $fcm->getUpdatedTokens();

 // $serverKey      Your FCM server key
 // $tokens         An array of registered device tokens
 // $message        The mesasge you want to push out
+// $badTokens      An Array of bad tokens, you should remove these from your database
-// $updatedTokens  An Array of updated registered device tokens
+// $updatedTokens  An Array of updated tokens in the format: {'old'=>oldToken, 'new'=>newToken}, you should update these in your database

-// You should then assign $updatedTokens to $tokens
 ```

 ##### Android-Client: